-When searching for high-yield bond funds, just be sure that you're not only looking for the highest yields.
+When searching for high-yield bond funds, just be sure you're not only looking for the highest yields.
 There are other qualities to consider when looking for the best funds to buy.

-What Are High Yield Bonds?
+What Are High-Yield Bonds?

+Also known as junk bonds, high-yield bonds are bonds that pay higher yields because of low relative credit ratings.
 More specifically, the bonds, or the entities issuing the bonds, have credit quality ratings below investment grade (a rating below BBB by Standard & Poor's or below Baa by Moody's credit rating agencies.
 AAA is highest).
 A bond can receive a lower credit rating because of the risk of default on the part of the entity issuing the bond.

-Therefore, because of this higher relative risk, the entities issuing these bonds will pay higher interest rates to compensate the investors for taking the risk of buying the bonds, thus the name high yield.
+Therefore, because of this higher relative risk, the entities issuing these bonds will pay higher interest rates to compensate investors for taking the risk of buying the bonds, thus the name high yield.

 Think of a personal credit score.
-Borrowers with poor (lower) credit scores generally pay higher interest rates on their loans or credit card balances than the borrowers with good or excellent credit.
-It's the same concept with the issuing entities of bonds, which can be corporations, publicly-owned utilities, and state, local and federal governments.
+Borrowers with poor (lower) credit scores generally pay higher interest rates on their loans or credit card balances than borrowers with good or excellent credit.
+It's the same concept with the issuing entities of bonds, which can be corporations, publicly-owned utilities, and state, local, and federal governments.

-How to Choose the Best High Yield Bond Mutual Funds
+How to Choose the Best High-Yield Bond Mutual Funds

 Here are some of the key points or criteria for choosing the best high-yield bond funds:

-- Tax Bracket: Reinforcing and clarifying the preceding point, tax-free bond funds are especially beneficial for investors in higher tax brackets, where minimizing taxable income is likely a higher priority, as compared to investors in lower tax brackets.
+Tax-free bond funds are especially beneficial for investors in higher tax brackets, where minimizing taxable income is likely a higher priority, as compared to investors in lower tax brackets.
 To measure the benefit of using tax-free bond funds, investors can calculate the tax-equivalent yield, sometimes called the tax-effective yield.